EconomicSpaceAgency/EconomicSpaceAgency/Glossary.md

 ## <a name="S">S</a>

+### <a name="Securitization">Securitization</a>

+Securitization, abstractly, is a technology for the deterritorialization of risk and cash flow, and can therefore be reengineered as an instrument for the dynamical creation and distribution of common equity.

 ### <a name="Self-governance">Self-governance</a>

 Self-governance is the right to propose rules of governance, which the other agents can choose to acknowledge.
 Governance here extends from private contracts to general agreements, from accepting a certain template of identity when joining a platform (which is a form of contemporary governance often unprocessed as such) to rules of general behavioral definitions.
 In an economic space, self-governance means the ability to form the <a href="#Economic Space">Economic Space</a> so that its dynamical aspects (attractors, state spaces, etc.) reward the desired behaviour and outcomes.